 If you’re over 45, or have underlying health issues, it is recommended to get a dive medical before returning to diving.
 Diving does require a level of fitness.
 If you have changed or started new medications since your last dive medical seek advice from your GP prior to diving.

 2. Have you checked your gear or had it serviced?

 Gear should be serviced in line with manufactures recommendations - but at least annually.
-It’s important to also do self-checks before you get in the water.
+It’s important to do self-checks before you get in the water.
 Look for corrosion or any cracks in rubber, or any other sign of damage.
 Check the charge level of dive computer batteries.
 Check the condition of your wetsuit or drysuit to prevent exposure or hypothermia issues.

 3. Do you need a refresher?